abhishekarya1/myblog/content/post/2018-07-26-github-as-your-resume.md

 ## Myths

-GitHub may not be as important in hiring as some would lead you to believe.
+Keep in mind that Github may not be as important in hiring as it totally depends upon the kind of recruiter you are looking at.
+They might look at it or they may not.

+## Looking further
+StackOverflow profile and a blog on your Resume

 ## Ending Notes